-A more concise, plain-language ARP has been a long-running goal of City Administration.
-The development of the new Guidebook for Great Communities and the combined Local Area Plans renews this effort.
-The 2018 Draft ARP demonstrates a hybrid of this approach, but created confusion through the reduced detail from previous drafts, the absence of content from the new Guidebook, and the persistence of redundant policy.
+A more concise, plain-language ARP has been a long-running goal of The City's Administration.
+The City's development of an Implementation Guidebook for the developed communities (currently named and hereinafter referred to as the "Guidebook for Great Communities") renews the plain-language issue as ARPs are structured within the MDP as local area plans and are intended to be used in conjunction with the Guidebook for Great Communities.
+The 2018 Draft ARP demonstrates a hybrid of this approach for the Inglewood and Ramsay communities.
+Unfortunately, the 2018 Draft ARP created confusion through the lack of detail compared to previous draft versions of the Inglewood and Ramsay ARPs, the absence of content from the June 2019 Draft Guidebook, and the persistence of redundant policy.

-The ongoing challenges of this effort are that; 1) a more concise ARP that links to the Guidebook for Great Communities will appear to have less of the elements that are valued by a community (such as historical preservation, walkability, vibrant streets, etc.) and; 2) that there will be a need for users to cross reference several policy documents in order to understand all policies applicable to the ARP.
+The ongoing challenges of this effort are: 1) a more concise ARP that links to the Guidebook for Great Communities will appear to have less of the elements that are valued by a community (such as historical preservation, walkability, vibrant streets, etc.); and 2) that there will be a need for users to cross reference several policy documents in order to understand all policies applicable to the ARP.

-A.1: The ARP should adhere to the new Guidebook for Great Communities (Guidebook).
+A.1: The ARP should adhere to the Guidebook for Great Communities.

 A.2: Expanded ARP areas and increased detail make maps difficult to read.
-The ARP should include detailed maps on focus areas such as the one shown in figure A-2.
+The ARP should include detailed maps on focus areas such as the one shown in Figure A-2.

-A.3: More effort should be placed on explaining how and why the Urban Form Classifications (the system utilized by the new Guidebook) are applied in the communities, rather than what they are and how they work.
-That can be referenced to the Guidebook and summarized once in the ARP.
+A.3: More effort should be placed on explaining how and why the urban form classifications (the system utilized by the June 2019 Draft Guidebook) are applied in the communities, rather than what they are and how they work which can be referenced to the Guidebook for Great Communities and summarized in the ARP.

-A.4: While ARP's are moving toward more concise documents that do not repeat policy, there is a need to avoid users from needing to access several documents just to understand basic policies.
-The ARP should reference, and possibly summarize key policy elements of other supporting policy such as the Guidebook, TOD policies, Main Street plans, and the MDP.
-In particular, the Urban Form Classification summaries could be provided for ease of use.
+A.4: While ARPs are moving toward more concise documents that do not repeat policy, there is a need to avoid users from needing to access several documents just to understand basic policies.
+The ARP should reference, and possibly summarize key policy elements of other supporting policy such as the Guidebook for Great Communities, Transit-oriented Development (TOD) policies, Main Street plans, and the MDP.
+In particular, the urban form classification summaries could be provided for ease of use.
 References and summaries should include the date of the referenced document and a caveat that amendments to referenced documents shall supercede any summary information provided in the ARP.